 Our residency is officially administered via Baylor College of Medicine, though our home base for most of our clinical time is Texas Children’s Hospital (down the street from BCM in the incredible Texas Medical Center).
-The U.S News and World Report ranks Texas Children's as the #3 children’s hospital and #2 for Pediatric Neurology and Neurosurgery in the country for 2021-2022.
+The U.S News and World Report ranks Texas Children's as the #1 children’s hospital in Texas and #3 in the nation.
+In addition, we are nationally ranked #2 for Pediatric Neurology and Neurosurgery for 2023-2024.
 We have the opportunity every day to work with and learn from the faculty at the forefront of their respective fields in an enormous quaternary care center with a vast catchment area, meaning we see and learn just about everything there is in pediatric neurology over our five-six years here.

 During our adult neurology training, we work at the Michael E. DeBakey VA Medical Center, Baylor St Luke’s Medical Center, and Ben Taub General Hospital (our county hospital), which allows us to see a huge diversity of patients and broad spectrum of pathologies.
 We put a strong emphasis on education and ensure there is protected time set aside each day for lectures, during which we are free from clinical responsibilities (our attendings respond to incoming clinical communications during this protected time).

 Academic opportunities drew us to the program, but our favorite part is the sense of community within the program.
 With up to seven residents per class (three CN, two NDD, and two BNS residents) we have a close-knit and strong support system, supplemented by our dinners out, running, painting, playing music, trivia nights, and other activities together.
 Some of us have significant others and children while some of us do not; either way we love coming together both in and outside of work.